Know the 2023 IRS contribution limits

 How IRS rules affect your contributions

-It is reassuring to be eligible to receive employee benefits, but you need to be aware that there are limits, from maximum annual benefit earned under a defined benefit plan to Social Security taxable wage base.
-You can see the full list by downloading 2022 Employee Benefit Limits.
+It's reassuring to receive employee benefits, but you need to be aware that there are limits, from maximum annual benefit earned under a defined benefit plan to Social Security taxable wage base.
+You can see the full list by downloading 2023 Employee Benefit Limits.

-One rule of thumb is to contribute at least 10% of your income to your plan each year.
+One rule of thumb is to contribute at least 10% to 15% of your income to your plan each year.
 Some experts suggest saving even more.
-You can start by putting 6% of your pay into your plan and increasing it by 2% to 3% each year until you reach 10% or more.
+You can start by putting 6% of your pay into your plan and increasing it by 2% each year until you reach 10% or more.
 If possible, always contribute enough to get the full company match.

 When you make pretax contributions to your plan, you lower your taxable income and reduce your tax bill.
 But your take-home pay isn’t reduced by as much as you're saving.
 For example, say you’re in the 25% tax bracket and make a $200 contribution to your plan each paycheck.
 You’d only reduce your take-home pay by $150.